GoogleCloudPlatform/pgadapter/README.md

 2. `JDBC`: Versions 42.x and higher are supported.
 See [JDBC support](docs/jdbc.md) for more details.
 3. `pgx`: Version 4.15 and higher are supported.
 See [pgx support](docs/pgx.md) for more details.
 4. `psycopg2`: Version 2.9.3 and higher are supported.
 See [psycopg2](docs/psycopg2.md) for more details.
-5. `psycopg3`: Version 3.1.x and higher have experimental support.
+5. `psycopg3`: Version 3.1.x and higher are supported.
 See [psycopg3 support](docs/psycopg3.md) for more details.
 6. `node-postgres`: Version 8.8.0 and higher are supported.
 See [node-postgres support](docs/node-postgres.md) for more details.
 7. `npgsql`: Version 6.0.x and higher have experimental support.
 See [npgsql support](docs/npgsql.md) for more details.
 8. `hibernate`: Version 5.3.20.
 Final and higher are supported.
 See [hibernate support](samples/java/hibernate/README.md) for more details.